Stephanie Kay Nutrition

 The Bottom Line

-Probiotics are living strains of bacteria that populate the beneficial bacteria in our digestive tract, while prebiotics are a special form of indigestible plant fiber that act as food for probiotics.
+Probiotics are living strains of bacteria that populate the beneficial bacteria in our digestive tract, while prebiotics are a special form of indigestible plant fiber that acts as food for probiotics.
 Maintaining a good balance of gut bacteria, or a healthy microbiome, is essential for overall health and has been shown to have numerous health benefits.
 For optimal gut health, is it important to consume prebiotics and probiotics, both of which can be found in food and supplement form.

 Learn How To Make A Balanced Meal!